 Dinner in a restaurant: 135-200kr ($21-31)

 Main course in top restaurant: 250+kr ($40+)

 City Bus/Train: 24kr ($4) two-zone ticket

 Car hire: 600kr ($94) per day

 What to Pack for Traveling Denmark

 For Denmark, you will need a variety of clothes to suit all weather conditions even if you are going in Summer.
 Make sure to bring lots of things that you can layer if you’re cold but that would also be suitable to wear alone for the warmer days.
-For a complete guide on what to pack for Europe, check out our full article.

 Best Things to Do in Denmark